-Baking soda has been widely used since ages as a natural, chemical-free, anti-bacterial agent to tackle a myriad range of skin problems.
+Baking soda in Ayurveda has been widely used since ages as a natural, chemical-free, anti-bacterial agent to tackle a myriad range of skin problems.
 It works as an effective exfoliator removing dry, dead skin that can cause acne, blackheads, and other skin problems.

 What Is Baking Soda?